Acylek/CodeTok/README.md

 Learning to code can be a difficult and boring process, leading to a lack of engagement and difficult to motivate learning.
 Gamifying this process can make it more engaging and enjoyable, increasing the likelihood of learning.

-- Gamifying processes lessens the intimidating barriers of learning a new skill

-- Gamification and short-form video makes learning more engaging and enjoyable

-- Incorporating game and short form content elements can increase success in continuous use.
-Sticky!
+- Current learning is not engaging.

+- Progress often feels stagnant.

+- Progress is hard to track because platforms are not sticky and have an 80% bounce rate.

 # Solutions
-Gamify learning code and goals using game elements in apps to increase engagement and success.
+An application to increase engagement for learning to code.

-Use game elements in coding apps
+- Use game elements in coding apps

-Add Short form content for increased engagement
+- Add short form content to increase engagement

-Add daily challenges to practice coding

-Make coding more interactive and fun for better success.
+- Add periodic tracking to improve chances of success

 # Challenge
 Create an application to increase engagement for learning to code and success